Botataung Pagoda: Rebuilding

-When this cone or stone layer was removed there was found inside another stone layer of similar shape but with a brilliant gold coating and this was more representative of a pagoda in shape while its exquisite workmanship and brilliance inspired feelings of deep religious fervor in the crowd present.
-Some mud had penetrated even here and the sides of the base were covered with this and when it was washed and sifted precious stones and gold and jewelry were discovered round the base.
-This second stone casket was then removed and inside was found a small pagoda of pure gold standing on a silver salver or base and beside this golden pagoda was a carved stone image 4.5 in high of very ancient workmanship.
+When this cone or stone layer was removed, there was found inside another stone layer of similar shape, but with a brilliant gold coating.
+This was more representative of a pagoda in shape, while its workmanship inspired feelings of deep religious fervor in the crowd present.
+Some mud had penetrated the sides of the base, and when it was washed and sifted, precious stones, gold and jewelry were discovered round the base.
+This second stone casket was then removed, and inside was found a small pagoda of pure gold standing on a silver salver or base.
+Beside this golden pagoda was a carved stone image 4.5 in high of very ancient workmanship.

 When the gold Pagoda was lifted up, a tiny gold cylinder of 3/4 in length with a diameter of 5/12 in. was found and in this tiny cylinder were found two small body relics each the size of a mustard seed and what is believed to be a Sacred Hair of the Buddha.
 This hair was coiled round and fastened with a little lacquer on which were traces of gold plaster.